colebaril/rrecipes/README.md

 This code is to scrape recipes from the web using R and the [`rvest`](https://rvest.tidyverse.org/) package.

-Currently works for allrecipes.com and foodnetwork.ca.
+Currently supports allrecipes.com and foodnetwork.ca recipes.
 Adding more sites in my spare time, as this is a hobby project.

 # How to Use